An MVHR (Mechanical Ventilation Heat Recovery) unit is a magic box that recovers heat as it leaves the house.

 (A big aside – why did we want to get below 1?
 Well if we had got below 1 we would have been close enough to a “PassivHaus” equivalent for refurbishment refurbishment, the EnerPHit standard that, because our insulation levels and a MVHR unit recovering heat we would hardly have needed to heat the house – just by living in the house it would have been heated!)

 What’s the point of you reading all this?
-Well if you are thinking of fitting a full MVHR unit and want to have open fires then forget it, the cat will have to live outside as well unless someone comes up with an airlock cat flap and your letter box is going to be a problem too!
+Well if you are thinking of fitting a full MVHR unit and want to have open fires then forget it, the cat will have to live outside as well or you will have to fit an airlock cat flap (they do exist!) and your letter box is going to be a problem too!

 What is MHVR like to live with?